CanniMed: History

 The predecessor to CanniMed, Prairie Plant Systems, was established in 1988.
 PPS began its business by providing fruit trees to orchards.
 Fruit products include Saskatoon berries, haskap (blue honeysuckle) and dwarf sour cherries.
-In 1990, it entered a joint venture with Hudson Bay Mining to establish an underground growth chamber in the Trout Lake mine in Flin Flon, Manitoba.
+In 1990, it entered a joint venture with Hudbay to establish an underground growth chamber in the Trout Lake mine in Flin Flon, Manitoba.

 In 2000, PPS received a contract from Health Canada to grow medical cannabis.
 It used its facility in Flin Flon for this purpose.
 From that time until 2013, PPS was the only company given a Health Canada license to grow cannabis, although as of 2012 only 12% of medical cannabis users used PPS, with most of the rest growing their own cannabis.
 In 2000 PPS set up a US subsidiary called SubTerra, and in 2003, it acquired the White Pine mine in Michigan, for use in bio-pharmaceutical research.
 In 2009, PPR lost its lease to the Flin Flon facility when a deposit of zinc was discovered below it, and so the company built its first above-ground cannabis growing facility.

 In 2012, PPS through SubTerra announced its intention to grow medical cannabis in its Michigan mine, based on the 2008 legalization of medical cannabis in Michigan.
 In 2014 SubTerra bought an Upper Michigan power company in order to secure energy supply to its research facilities.

 In 2013, Health Canada changed its medical cannabis regulations, banning in-home production and opening up commercial production to additional companies, and that year PPS and its new subsidiary CanniMed Ltd. became first producers to be certified under the regulations.

 In June 2015 CanniMed received Health Canada approval for clinical trial of cannabis in adults with osteoarthritis of the knee.
 In January 2016, CanniMed received Health Canada approval to sell edible cannabis oil.
 On December 29, 2016, it held an IPO on the Toronto Stock Exchange, raising $69 million.
 The new public company was named CanniMed Therapeutics, and had Cannimed Ltd. and Prairie Plant Systems as subsidiaries.
 In March 2017, it announced a deal to distribute its products with PharmaChoice, a Canadian co-operative pharmacy chain.
 In April 2017, it announced a $10 million expansion of its facility in Saskatoon.